Bryan-Roe/semantic-kernel/SECURITY.md

 All third-party actions used in workflows are verified and certified by GitHub.
 This ensures that the actions meet the necessary security standards and are safe to use in the repository.

+## Replacing Deprecated or Outdated Security Tools

+Any deprecated or outdated security tools are replaced with their latest versions.
+This ensures that the repository is always using the most up-to-date and secure tools available.

 ## Monitoring for New Vulnerabilities

 A new workflow has been added to monitor and alert for any new security vulnerabilities in dependencies.
 This workflow runs daily and uses a certified GitHub action for dependency vulnerability scanning.